 In the EBS, both assets and liabilities relating to in-force business are recognised at market-consistent values, which constitute the valuation for solvency purposes.
-SCOR UK's EBS as at December 31, 2021 has been prepared based on the assumption that SCOR UK will continue as a going concern, in line with the preparation of the financial statements.
-SCOR UK prepares financial statements in accordance with International Financial Reporting Standards (IFRS), as adopted by the UK.
+SCOR UK's EBS as at December 31, 2022 has been prepared based on the assumption that SCOR UK will continue as a going concern, in line with the preparation of the financial statements.